-This wilderness and wildlife Garden Route adventure, begins and ends in the world-renowned city of Cape Town.
-Travelling east along the beautiful southern coast of South Africa this memorable journey explores the Eden-like Garden Route from start to end, visiting the natural, wildlife and scenic highlights of the malaria-free Western and Eastern Cape provinces.
+This wilderness and wildlife Garden Route adventure begins and ends in the world-renowned city of Cape Town.
+Travelling into the Klein Karoo and along the beautiful southern coast of South Africa, this memorable journey explores the Eden-like Garden Route from start to end, visiting the natural, wildlife and scenic highlights of the malaria-free Western and Eastern Cape provinces.

 Delight in the great outdoors - discovering dramatic coastlines studded with sandy beaches, hiking in indigenous forests and soaking up the breathtaking mountain scenery dotted with still lakes and estuaries!
 Don't miss out on Africa's wildlife - enjoying a game viewing safari adventure in the Addo Elephant National Park, home to diverse wild animals and habitats.